FlexTaco/project7/client/README.md

 - [x] **The site displays a summary page of all the user's added crewmates**
 - [x] **A previously created crewmate can be updated from the crewmate list**
 - [x] **A previously created crewmate can be deleted from the crewmate list**
-- [ ] **Each crewmate has a direct, unique link to an info page about them**

 ## Video Walkthrough
 https://www.loom.com/share/839ff2d73efb447890c4c25cfcf0c50e?sid=5ac4ea50-49f6-4ff8-a4f6-fe912592fbfb

 <div style="position: relative; padding-bottom: 83.98133748055989%; height: 0;"><iframe src="https://www.loom.com/embed/839ff2d73efb447890c4c25cfcf0c50e?sid=807a7abc-9d6a-48ea-b882-0692ea5192a6" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-## Notes

-I had it working for a while but I messed up updating the supabase table, so figuring out that took some time.

 ## License